-I'm Joel Reed, an e-Learning Developer specialising in front-end content production, with experience of delivering responsive web design and development, animation, user interface solutions, video production and training workshops within the Higher Education sector.
+I'm Joel Reed, a Digital Developer with over eight years of commercial experience delivering functional and responsive websites, animations, illustrations, marketing collateral, user interface solutions and video materials, primarily within the Higher Education sector.
 I have been working for the University of Nottingham as part of the AgriFood Training Partnership (AFTP) since March 2012.

 I graduated from the University of Wolverhampton Art & Design school in September 2010 with First Class Honours in (BA) Interactive Media.